-We know, it’s only October but now is the perfect time to get cracking with that all important Christmas cake.
-It’s rich, dark, fruity, (maybe a bit boozey) and Christmas just wouldn’t be the same without it.
+Yes, it's still only October, but now is the ideal time to start preparing your all-important Christmas cake.
+Rich, dark, fruity, and maybe a bit boozy, Christmas simply wouldn’t be the same without this delicious festive staple.

 When Should I Bake My Cake?

 Two or three months before the big day is a great time to bake your cake.
 This allows plenty of time to ‘feed’ your cake and let all of those delicious flavours mature and firm up.
-This time allows both the appearance and flavour to improve however, if you have discovered this guide a little later then it’s still fine to go ahead and bake but your result will probably have less of a kick.
+This time allows both the appearance and flavour to improve however, if you have discovered this guide a little later, you can still bake your cake and enjoy it, though it may have a slightly milder taste.

 It’s a good idea to allow a whole day to devote to your Christmas showstopper, these things just cannot be rushed and you don’t want to miss out any of the all important steps.
 Plus, baking takes around 4 to 5 hours, which allows you plenty of time to clear up and enjoy a cuppa in between.